stevenwalton/624-Final/README.md

 # EIDOS interpreter
 -------------------
-624 assignment to write an interpreter for Eidos programming language.
+624 (Programming Languages) assignment to write an interpreter for Eidos programming language.
 Not fully functional, but basic programs work.
 And we can do line by line interpreting!

 ## Using the Interpreter
 -----------------------